Outwood Windmill: Smock mill

 The smock mill was run by the Budgen family until 1885 when Edward Scott, of Woolpits Mill, Nutfield bought the lease of the mill for £1,225.
 The mill was later worked be Edward's son, and in 1903 one of the sails broke whilst the mill was at work.
 It was worked with only two sails until 1914, assisted by a portable steam engine as necessary.
 In 1950, the preservation of the mill was proposed.
-A survey undertaken in 1953 showed the mill to be suffering from rot to the cant posts and sills at the south west side (facing the prevailing weather) and the cost to be prohibitive.
-The mill collapsed in the early hours of 25 November 1960.
+A survey undertaken in 1953 showed the mill had rotten cant posts and sills at the southwest side (facing the prevailing weather), with prohibitively high repair costs.
+It collapsed on the morning of 25 November 1960.

 Description

 Post mill

 Outwood Mill is a post mill on a single-storey roundhouse.
 It has four Spring sails controlled by elliptical springs, carried on a wooden Windshaft with a cast iron poll end.
 The mill drives two pairs of millstones, arranged Head and Tail and is winded by tailpole.